 News came out early this morning, so I made my way there, and it wasn't long before the bird flew past me as I was walking along the tideline.
-The Tern showed down to a few feet over my head before landing on the beach eating a crab.
+The Tern flew down to a few feet over my head before landing on the beach, eating a crab.

 What an absolutely stunning bird, and only my second for Britain; the last one I saw was on the Dyfi estuary, Wales, in 2007.
 This bird was Cheshire and Wirral's 9th record.